IvanFromOdesa/web-simple-servlet-app/README.md

 # web-simple-servlet-app
 ## Web-app on Java Servlets + JSPs

 Simple web-application with form-based authentication.
-You can login/logout and see the list of users that have access to the app (their names and logins).
+You can login/logout and retrieve the list of users that have access to the app (their names and logins).
 Users are retrieved from in-memory list of server.
 Unathorized users do not have access to any of app resources.

 ### Build & deployment